Sythivo/RobloxStringCompressor/README.md

 # RobloxStringCompressor
 Fastest string compressor for the roblox platform, powered by Roblox API.
+Credits goes to roblox for making this entirely possible.

 ## Example
 ```lua